yuki-kimoto/cotton/README.md

-# Engine
+# Cotton

-Engine is a example of SPVM application on Windows.
+Cotton is a portable application example using SPVM::Eg.

 # Required Modules Installation